snisarg/snisarg.github.io/_posts/2019-09-08-categorization-reading.markdown

 comments: true
 ---

 I want to unify categories of articles and books I read and notes I take.
 I like to revist them frequently, and categorization will go a long way in making things eaiser.
+I couldn't find any standard followed for books, or a popular technique that is more nuanced.

 Note that these are categories based on the books I read, and I don't intend to generalize these any time soon.